-1st-level transmutation Casting Time: 1 action

-Range: Touch Components: V, S Duration: Instantaneous Classes: Artificer, Wizard any other type of creature.
+1st-level transmutation Casting Time: 1 action Range: Touch Components: V, S Duration: Instantaneous Classes: Artificer, Wizard

 Make a melee spell attack against a warforged, construct, or object you can reach.
 On a hit, the target takes 3d12 force damage.
-This spell has no effect on any other type of greature.
+This spell has no effect on any other type of creature.